 A young Washington team were the first round opponents.
 Chris Webber was the only current All-star while he had All-star help from former Michigan teammate, Juwan Howard.
 Point guard, Rod Strickland wasn’t an All-star but deserves an honorable mention.
 Predictably, the Bulls swept the Bullets, 3-0.

 Atlanta Hawks had an impressive 56-26 record for a second round team.
-Defensive Player of the Year Dikembe Mutombo and Christian Laettner were current All-Stars along with All-star teammates, Mookie Blaylock (3rd in the DPOTY voting) and Steve Smith.
+Defensive Player of the Year Dikembe Mutombo and Christian Laettner were current All-Stars along with All-star teammates, Mookie Blaylock (3rd in the DPOTY voting that year) and Steve Smith.
 They went down in five against the Bulls, 4-1.

 MVP Karl Malone with his partner John Stockton – both current All-stars and fellow original Dream Team teammates with Jordan and Pippen – had finally made the Finals.
 They went through Shaq and Hakeem in the earlier rounds.
 That season they had a 64-18 record with a very balanced side that only had one other All-star in Jeff Hornacek.
 Like every previous NBA Finals the Jordan-led Bulls were in, it wouldn’t go to seven but it was the closest Finals the Bulls had ever found themselves in.
 Three of the four wins by the Bulls were by four or less points but the series did end in six, 4-2.
 Jordan had used the MVP snub to propel him in this series and finish with a series high 32ppg, 7rpg, and he was second only to John Stockton in assists with 6apg.